drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_12.md

 # OR 3: Lesson Plan Lecture 12
-## Finitely repeated games
+## Evolutionary game theory 1

 ### Aims of lecture

-At the end of this lecture students will be to:
+At the end of this lecture students will be able to:

-- Describe infinetely repeated games
+- Familiar with concepts of Evolutionary game theory.
-- Obtain equilibria of repeated games
+- Define and find evolutionary stable strategies

 ### Timeline

 #### Before the lecture

-- Students will have read the results from the prisoners dilemma tournament
+- Invite students to watch video on Evolutionary game theory

 #### During the lecture